This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Leaping Bunny’s Cruelty-Free Standards

-Their Supplier Monitoring System requires companies to show and submit proof of documents that each of their suppliers complies with Leaping Bunny’s standards.
+Leaping Bunny’s Supplier Monitoring System requires companies to show and submit proof of documents that their suppliers comply with Leaping Bunny’s standards.

 Cruelty Free International China Pilot Project

 “We have launched a ground-breaking pilot scheme that could pave the way for Leaping Bunny certified cosmetics companies to sell in China.
 By partnering with Knudsen&Co and Fengpu Industrial Park our project will help remove the remaining barriers of entry for cruelty free cosmetics brands looking to manufacture and market their products in China.
 International brands will be able to avoid testing on animals by producing cosmetics in China that don’t need post-market testing.” – Cruelty Free International

 It is free to apply to PETA’s Global Beauty Without Bunnies Program.

 For US & Canadian companies, applying to Leaping Bunny’s program is free.
 However, companies with headquarters outside the US and Canada must go through Cruelty Free International’s Leaping Bunny Programme, which has an application fee.

 Companies that want to license and use the cruelty-free bunny logo on their product packaging and marketing materials must pay a licensing fee.
 However, licensing the cruelty-free bunny logo is optional and not required to be approved.

 PETA charges a one-time licensing fee of $350.

 Leaping Bunny charges a one-time licensing fee, and it’s based on the company’s gross annual sales, ranging from $500 to $4,500 through CCIC, and starts at £149 per year for the smallest brands through CFI.

 Both Leaping Bunny and PETA do not require parent companies to be certified.